amd/MxGPU-Virtualization/smi-lib/README.md

 ## What is AMD SMI LIB
 [AMD SMI LIB](https://github.com/amd/MxGPU-Virtualization/tree/mainline/smi-lib/#) is a library that enables you to manage and monitor AMD Virtualization Enabled GPUs.
 It is a thread safe, extensible C based library.
 The library exposes both C and Python API interface.
 Some of the features that are exposed in the library are:
- * Query static information about the GPU (ASIC, framebuffer, etc.)
+ * Query static information about the GPU (ASIC, framebuffer etc.)
  * Query information about the FW on the physical function
  * Query information about the virtual functions on the GPU
- * Query temperature, clocks, and usage of the GPU
+ * Query GPU metrics (temperature, clocks, usage etc.)
+ * Set GPU configuration (partitioning modes, FB sharing modes, power cap etc.)
+ * GPU reset
+ * Clear VF FB (on MI products)

 To run the AMD SMI library, the Linux PF driver needs to be installed.